[Beta]{class="badge informative"}

 What Adobe Target objects can I access via MCP?

-You can access activities (A/B, XT, AP), audiences, offers, properties, mboxes, Recommendations criteria, response tokens, at.js configuration, A4T reports, and entity revision history.
-All 23 currently available tools are read-only.
+You can access and manage activities (A/B, XT, AP), audiences, offers, properties, mboxes, response tokens, at.js configuration, A4T reports, and entity revision history.
+The MCP server exposes 41 tools covering both read and write operations.

 Can the MCP server create or modify activities?